ocotillo/handbook/_sources/handling/telescope_removal.md.txt

 ## Rig Onto Cart

+- [ ] Position the telescope so that the elevator has access to the NASE platform

 - [ ] Lower table legs onto the casters by turning the 16 leveling bolts, and remove the metal pads

-- [ ] Roll the instrument out of the cleanroom **NOTE:** At least 4 people required, 2 to push, 2 to hold the cleanroom sides open
+- [ ] Roll the instrument away from the telescope **NOTE:** At least 4 people required, 2 to push, 2 to hold the cleanroom sides open

-- [ ] Continue rolling the instrument through the garage door into the unpacking area

 - [ ] Move the cart, currently with 3 sides, around the legs
   - **CAUTION:** be careful to not bump the legs with the cart